Madman theory: Richard Nixon

 The secret alert "Joint Chiefs of Staff Readiness Test" in October 1969 was carried out at the direction of President Richard Nixon (left) and National Security Advisor Henry Kissinger (right).

 Nixon's chief of staff, H. R. Haldeman, wrote that Nixon had confided to him:

 I call it the Madman Theory, Bob.
 I want the North Vietnamese to believe I've reached the point where I might do anything to stop the war.
 We'll just slip the word to them that, "for God's sake, you know Nixon is obsessed about communism.
 We can't restrain him when he's angry—and he has his hand on the nuclear button" and Ho Chi Minh himself will be in Paris in two days begging for peace.

-In October 1969, the Nixon administration indicated to the Soviet Union that "the madman was loose" when the United States military was ordered (unbeknownst to the majority of the American population) to full global war readiness, an alert known as the "Joint Chiefs of Staff Readiness Test", which culminated in "Operation Giant Lance" when eighteen B-52 bombers armed with thermonuclear weapons flew patterns near the Soviet border for three consecutive days.
+In October 1969, the Nixon administration indicated to the Soviet Union that "the madman was loose" when the United States military was ordered (unknown to the majority of the American population) to full global war readiness, an alert known as the "Joint Chiefs of Staff Readiness Test", which culminated in "Operation Giant Lance" when eighteen B-52 bombers armed with thermonuclear weapons flew patterns near the Soviet border for three consecutive days.
 However, according to the U.S. State Department, another explanation is that the Joint Chiefs of Staff Readiness Test was ordered by Nixon to deter a possible Soviet nuclear strike against the People's Republic of China in 1969.

 The administration employed the "madman strategy" to force the North Vietnamese government to negotiate an end to the Vietnam War.
 In July 1969 (according to a CIA report declassified in February 2018), Nixon may have suggested to the South Vietnamese president Nguyễn Văn Thiệu that the two paths he was considering were either a nuclear weapons option or setting up a coalition government.
 According to the historian Michael S. Sherry, the 1970 incursion into Cambodia was part of the strategy to incentivize negotiations.

 Nikita Khrushchev

 The Soviet premier Nikita Khrushchev sought to develop the image of a madman, which was accepted to some degree by U.S. policymakers.
-For example, Secretary of State John Foster Dulles said Khrushchev "could be expected to commit irrational acts" and was "essentially emotional."
+For example, Secretary of State John Foster Dulles said Khrushchev "could be expected to commit irrational acts" and was "essentially emotional".